I created a groundbreaking app to treat tinnitus.

 What is Tinnitus?

 Tinnitus is the hearing of sound when no external sound is present, most often described as a ‘ringing’ sound.
 It can have various causes and people have tried many different treatments in the past, with limited success.
+Depending on the cause, there may be no cure, but symptoms can often be treated.

 Magnetoencephalography scan overlaid on MRI showing brain activity due to Tinnitus.
-Research by Dr. Michael Seidman director of the division of Otologic-Neurotologic surgery at Henry Ford Hospital.
+Research by Dr Michael Seidman director of the division of Otologic-Neurotologic surgery at Henry Ford Hospital.

 How does the treatment work?